Skip to main content

 The output is also available as JSON (--format json) or HTML (--format html) for handing to a non-engineering auditor.

-The Pro tier ships the signed evidence-pack output for PCI DSS:
+The scanner ships a signed evidence-pack output for PCI DSS:

 vulkro compliance-pack --framework pci-dss --output pci.pdf